LCO or LOC: Which Is Best for High Porosity Hair vs Low Porosity Hair?

 - When you apply the Oil after the Liquid, it will immediately lock moisture in.
 This can help prevent moisture from evaporating from your high-porosity hair.

-- Those with high porosity hair are more likely to experience over-moisturized hair or hydral fatigue.
-To avoid this, make sure to use the Oil as a buffer between the Liquid and Cream.
+- Those with high-porosity hair are more likely to experience overmoisturization or hydraulic fatigue.
+To avoid this, use the Oil as a buffer between the Liquid and Cream.

 Find the Best Natural Moisturizers for High Porosity & Low Porosity Hair

-Whether you are looking for the best hair creams for high-porosity hair or are looking to use mango butter for low-porosity hair, Butter by Q has you and your hair covered.
+Whether looking for the best hair creams for high-porosity hair or use mango butter for low-porosity hair, Butter by Q has you and your hair covered.

 Creams for High Porosity & Low Porosity Hair